 Under the gaze of Whittier Glacier, tucked onto a triangular piece of land dwarfed by the Chugach Mountains, sits Whittier, Alaska.
 A breathtaking locale, Whittier boasts a variety of meaningful landmarks, including the 14-story Begich Towers; the stark, abandoned Buckner Building; the railroad tracks that lead through the 2.5-mile Anton Anderson Memorial Tunnel used by the Princess-exclusive Direct-to-the-Wilderness rail service (the only way out of the city by land); and the historic Anchor Inn Restaurant and Lounge.
 How did this city, situated on a remote edge of Alaskan landscape, gain such valuable beacons?

-The answer lies in Whittier's military history, and the role it played in the United States' victory in World War II.
+The answer lies in Whittier, Alaska’s history, and the role it played in the United States' victory in World War II.

 Military Activity in Alaska

 Before the Japanese attacked Pearl Harbor in December 1941, the US military had started construction inside Alaska.
 But they faced a problem: Railroad traffic had tripled as the need for supplies increased, putting strain on the port of Seward, Alaska, which was 58 route miles farther south than Whittier, Alaska.
 How could the Alaskan Command effectively supply the units that would be necessary to defend the state?

 Whittier, with ship access via the Prince William Sound and Passage Canal, was an ideal solution.
 It could be secured with controlled access by tunnels, its typically cloudy weather would provide cover from air bombardment, and Passage Canal was free of ice year-round.